-• When you become a member of our plan, you must first choose a plan provider to be your PCP.
+- When you become a member of our plan, you must first choose a plan provider to be your PCP.
 Your PCP is your partner in health, providing or coordinating your care.
-Your

-PCP is a health care professional who meets state requirements and is trained to give you basic medical care.
+Your PCP is a health care professional who meets state requirements and is trained to give you basic medical care.

 - These include doctors specializing in family practice, general practice, internal medicine, and geriatrics.
 A nurse practitioner (NP), a State licensed registered nurse with special training, providing a basic level of health care, or a Physician Assistant (PA), credentialed as a PCP, providing services within a primary care setting can also act as your PCP.

 - You will get most of your routine or basic care from your PCP

 - Your PCP will also help you arrange or coordinate the rest of the covered services you get as a member of our plan.
 This includes:

 - o x-rays,

 - o laboratory tests,

-- o therapies,
+- \circ therapies,

 - o care from doctors who are specialists,

-- o hospital admissions, and
+- hospital admissions, and

 - o follow-up care.

 - "Coordinating" your covered services includes checking or consulting with other plan providers about your care and how it is going.
 For certain types of services or supplies, your PCP will need to get prior authorization (approval in advance).
 If the service you need requires prior authorization, your PCP will request the authorization from our plan.
 Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
 You will usually see your PCP first for most of your routine health care needs.
 We recommend you have your PCP coordinate all of your care.
 Please refer to Section 2.2 in this chapter for more information.

-- In some cases, your PCP, or a specialist or other provider you're seeing, will need to obtain prior authorization (prior approval) from us for certain types of covered services and items.
-See Chapter 4 of this booklet for services and items that require prior authorization.